BLOGFive Questions Self Storage Operators Should Ask Security Dealers

 3. When should the dealer become part of the process?

-With new construction, McClure advises that it should be early.
-Experienced dealers can assist with understanding the flow of the facility and which security elements are most necessary versus relying on the architect’s renderings alone.
+McClure advises that new construction should begin early.
+Experienced dealers can help understand the facility's flow and which security elements are most necessary, rather than relying on the architect’s renderings alone.

-• Do you need cameras just at building entry or at every stairwell?
+• Do you need cameras just at the building entry or at every stairwell?

 • Which specific areas require access control and keypads?